 What good is Rigid Body Dynamics?

-These two applications differ in a critical way.
-The physics engine is used to answer the question, "Given the input (motor torques, gravity, etc.), tell me how the robot will move and what contact forces will arise.
-This is the forward rigid body dynamics problem.
-For example, if a robot moves its arm in a specified way that causes it to hit a box on a table, the solution to the forward problem will allow us to predict where the box will come to rest, among other things.
-Once it is possible to predict the consequences of robot actions, it becomes possible to plan the activities of a robot to achieve a goal.
-Given the current state of the robot and its environment, and aa task specified as a goal state of the robot and its environment (the dishes are put away and the robot is in the closet), planning is equivalent to finding the set of robot actions that transform the robot and environment to the goal state.
-Solving this problem is an inverse rigid body dynamics problem, known to be extremely challenging and often counter-intuitive (other reasons I like rigid body dynamics).
+Once it becomes possible to accurately predict the consequences of robot actions, it also becomes possible to plan the activities of a robot to achieve a desired goal.
+Given the current state of the robot and its environment, and a task specified as a goal state of the robot and its environment (the dishes are put away and the robot is in the closet charging itself), planning is equivalent to finding the set of robot actions that transform the robot and environment to a goal state.
+This inverse problem is extremely challenging and often counter-intuitive (two reasons I like studying rigid body dynamics).

 Rigid Body Dynamics with Dry Friction: Basic Mathematical Character

-0 =< w _|_ z >= 0
+0 =< w(z) _|_ z >= 0

 where w and z are vectors of equal length, "_|_" implies perpendicularity and inequalities are applied element by element.
-Roughly speaking, in rigid body dynamics, the w andz vectors represent relative accelerations and contact forces expressed in coordinate frames attached to the contact points (assumed isolated).
+Roughly speaking, in rigid body dynamics, the w and z vectors represent relative accelerations (or velocities) between the bodies at the contacts and contact forces (or impulses), both expressed in coordinate frames attached to the contact points (assumed isolated).
 Letting w_i and z_i denote the ith elements of the vectors w and z, respectively, the complementarity constraint enforces the fact that a nonzero contact force can only exist (z_i > 0) if the contact is being maintained (w_i = 0), and conversely, a contact force may not exist (z_i = 0) if the contact is breaking (w_i > 0).
+Complementarity formulations of rigid body dynamics generally come in two flavors: mixed and standard.
+Mixed formulations have equations and complementarity conditions.
+Standard formulations have only complementarity conditions.
+Relating back to Lotstedt, he started with a mixed problem which included the Newton-Euler equations.
+He obtained a standard problem by solving the Newton-Euler equations for the body accelerations and substituted them into the complementarity conditions.

 The animations below (click on the images) were computed using various time-stepping methods that solve one linear complementarity problem per time step.
 The complementarity problems were solved by the PATH algorithm (Todd Munson, Steve Dirkse, and Michael Ferris).
-The bouncing that occurs is an artifact of the constraint stabilization method.

 Here's a video of several spheres interacting in a pyramidal cone with several fixed sphere poking through.
 The Coulomb friction coefficient varies from plane to plane.
 The red plane is the only frictionless surface.
-This animation was produced with in Matlab.
+This animation was produced with Matlab.

 Here are several videos of identical "jacks" falling from the sky.
 The two images below are the final frames of simulations using friction coefficients 0.0 and 0.55.
 Toward the end of the second video, there were are about 450 potential contacts, and the LCP being solved for each time step was on the order of 3000 (requiring about 20 seconds per time step on a 2GHz, Pentium IV laptop running Redhat Linux 8.0).
 This simulation was computed with the Umbra software package built at Sandia National Laboratories by Eric Gottlieb, Fred Oppel, and Patrick Xavier.
-The software is now distributed and maintained by Orion, Inc, in Albuquerque, NM.

 Here's a chain of jacks swinging and hitting a frictional floor.
 There is no friction in the joints.
 This simulation was computed with Umbra.